kpassoubady/copilot-united/day1/IntelliJ/Copilot-Shortcuts.md

 ## Troubleshooting

-- If an action doesn't appear in the Keymap search, confirm the GitHub Copilot plugin is installed and enabled: Preferences → Plugins → search for "GitHub Copilot".
+- **Plugin not found**: Confirm GitHub Copilot plugin is installed: Preferences → Plugins → search "GitHub Copilot"
-- If inline suggestions don't appear, check: Preferences → GitHub Copilot (or the plugin settings) → ensure inline suggestions are enabled for the current file type.
+- **No suggestions appearing**: Check Preferences → GitHub Copilot → ensure suggestions are enabled for your file type
-- Some Copilot features (chat, explain, test generation) may require a paid Copilot or Copilot Chat subscription — check your account and plugin notices.
+- **Chat not working**: Verify you're signed in to GitHub and have an active Copilot subscription (Individual, Business, or Enterprise)
+- **Shortcuts not working**: Check for keymap conflicts in Preferences → Keymap → search "Copilot"